stanfortonski/Tinder-Bot/README.md

 5. To set wait time between give next like or dislike you have to change `max_wait_time_between_action_in_sec` for maximal time delay and
 `min_wait_time_between_action_in_sec` for minimal time delay.
 Default `max_wait_time_between_action_in_sec` is 45 and `min_wait_time_between_action_in_sec` is 10.
 6. Only if you log in through Google.
 This option `amount_of_attempts` sets the number of attempts after which if you don't log in It will error occurs.
 Default is 15.
-7. If you want to save Instagram nick from description set `allow_to_save_ig` to True.
-Default is True.
+7. If you want to save Instagram nick from description set `allow_to_save_ig` to true.
+Default is true.
 8. Choose path to your file with Instagram nicknames so change `ig_file_path`.
-Default is 'instagram.txt'.
+Default is "instagram.txt".
 9. If you want to save Snapchat nick from description set `allow_to_save_snap` to True.
-Default is True.
+Default is true.
 10. Choose path to your file with Snapchat nicknames so change `snap_file_path`.
-Default is 'snap.txt'.
+Default is "snap.txt".

 ## Usage
 Open your terminal/CMD in Tinder-Bot directory and call: `python executable.py` or `python3 executable.py`.
 If you want find only Instagram/Snapchat nicknames you will call: `python executable-finder.py` or `python3 executable-finder.py`